EloSanz/ia-mvp/server/InstructionsMCP/api_instructions.md

 # Flashcard Learning Platform API - Documentation Index

 This is the complete documentation for the REST API of the flashcard learning platform.
-The API provides functionality for user management, decks, flashcards, spaced repetition study, Anki synchronization, and tag organization.
+The API provides functionality for user management, decks, flashcards, Anki synchronization, and tag organization.

 ---